lukekavanagh/D3-GeoJSON-Bar-Graph/README.md

 #Synopsis

-This was a Enspiral Dev Academy agile project which aimed to monitor the Happiness levels of Wellington residents by region using GeoJSON data and plugging this data into a responsive bargraph using the D3 Javascript library to dynamically represent the data as it changes - dynamic driven documents.
+This D3 bar graph was part of the front end of a Enspiral Dev Academy agile project -  https://github.com/HappinessIndex - which aimed to monitor the Happiness levels of Wellington residents by region using GeoJSON data and plugging this data into a responsive bargraph using the D3 Javascript library to dynamically represent the data as it changes - dynamic driven documents.

 #Motivation